-Playing Music At Your Function
+Playing Music At Events And Functions

 When someone creates a piece of music (or a piece of text, a graphic, a photo, a film or anything else that is protected under copyright laws), a whole system of legal rights and obligations comes into play.
 These rights and obligations outline what someone can and can't do with the material.